Find Your Business Balance As An Entrepreneur

 YOUR "WHY" AFFECTS YOUR POSTURE.

 In order to keep your priorities in order get a calendar that actually works for you.

 When I was starting out, I liked having three printed calendars of the same month.
 One for business goals in MAY, a blog editorial schedule calendar in May, and a product launch calendar for May helping achieve me product goals for a launch in November.
 Some of you may be able to keep track on iCal or Google Calendars but when I was trying to get a handle on the big picture, I needed three separate calendars because there was SO MUCH to process and consider.
 It helped to have separate to-do lists for each one and be able to see what needed to be done first.

 But you don’t have to figure all of that out.

-In BASECAMP, I organized everything I did in the most intuitive order with 20/20 hindsight and walk you through it all, but you still have to manage your own balance and choose YOUR OWN PACE.
+I’ve shared the best systems I’ve learned since starting this business with 20/20 hindsight in my course Map Your Content and walk you through it all, but you still have to manage your own balance and choose YOUR OWN PACE.

 Again, you might be starting a business while still in school and need to work around your class schedule.
 You might be working around nap times.
 You might be working full time.